The 3 Important Concerns Parents Have About Online Grooming Addressed

 With the rising number of reported incidences of this crime, parents’ worries about their kids and their online activities are also increasing.
 In this premise, this article addresses the three important concerns every parent has about it and how it affects their kids.

 - There’s always news about some sex predator grooming someone’s unknowing kid online, and I am worried about my brood.
+According to Dr. Karen Ruskin, PsyD, LMFT, “Grooming is the process the molester undertakes to gain a child’s trust and sometimes the parents trust as well.”

 - Reports of unwanted sexual solicitations via the internet have declined by 53% over the years (2000-2010 statistics).
 In 2010, reports said that only 9% of the kids going online received solicitations from purported sexual predators.